nhoizey/vscode-gremlins/README.md

 ## Adding new gremlins characters

-You can configure the list of additionnal characters and how they are shown under user settings key `gremlins.characters`.
+You can configure the list of additional characters and how they are shown under user settings key `gremlins.characters`.

 As an example, the following snippet adds the "U+000C" FORM FEED character: